Faculty members publish books on variety of topics

 “Breakaway: The Inside Story of the Pittsburgh Penguins’ Rebirth”

-By Andrew Conte, adjunct professor and director of the Point Park News Service, School of Communication
+By Andrew Conte, part-time professor and director of the Center for Media Innovation, School of Communication

 Conte details the Pittsburgh Penguins’ journey from bankruptcy and losing seasons to its 2009 Stanley Cup win and the opening of its new arena in the summer of 2010.